Our Top 4 Beds For Snoring Of 2022

 Helix also sells adjustable bases, additional covers, foundations, you name it, through their website, so you can check all that out while you’re there.
 Their adjustable base will work with any of their beds, which keeps things a little bit simpler.

+Named after the Greek word “want of breath,” sleep apnea can feel like a battle between comfort and health.
 Snoring and sleep apnea are most commonly caused by a shrinking or constriction of airways during the night.
 Sleep apnea specifically is caused by blocked airways, which can cause snoring or even choking and loss of breath.
 This can occur either a few times a night or be as severe as a hundred times a night (that sounds terrible!).
 Statistics show that those who suffer from sleep apnea lose about a third of a night’s sleep, and their tossing and turning can affect their partner’s night of sleep, as well.
 Losing this much sleep can lead to problems like daytime fatigue and drowsiness, headaches, high blood pressure, weight gain, and even heart disease.
-So as you can guess, it’s important to get on top of it.
+So, as you can guess, it’s important to get on top of it.

 Even snoring can lead to issues during your daytime life.
 Daniel P. Slaughter, MD, an otolaryngologist and snoring expert at Capital Otolaryngology in Austin, Texas, says, “Snoring can create real problems in a marriage.”
 Nobody should have to deal with that, which is why we specially created this list of best beds for snoring and sleep apnea.

-It’s also important to know that switching your mattress, sleeping on your side, or elevating your head might not be enough to help with your snoring and sleep apnea, especially if it’s severe.
+Switching your mattress, sleeping on your side, or elevating your head may also help with your snoring and sleep apnea, but it may not be enough — especially if it’s severe.
 We recommend trying these tricks, but if it persists, please see a specialist.

 Buying a new mattress is a big deal, especially if you’ve been having trouble sleeping due to snoring or sleep apnea.
 Studies have shown that having an outdated mattress can promote snoring, because they develop sag overtime, compromise spinal alignment, and fail to accommodate your body’s curves correctly.